ponylang/ponyc/examples/overload/README.md

 ## How to Run

 Once `overload` has been compiled, in the same directory as this README file run `./overload`.
-You should a report of the number of senders, the single receiver starting, then messages about the number of messages received in a given timeframe.
+You should see a report of the number of senders, the single receiver starting, then messages about the number of messages received in a given timeframe.
 (This program will loop infinitely so you will need to force it to step.)

 ```console
 $ ./overload